Skip to main content

 THE COMPREHENSIVE EARLY FETAL PREGNANCY SCAN

-This ultrasound scan provides an advanced examination of the baby’s anatomy from 12 weeks gestation, providing a meticulous top-to-toe examination of the fetus, with special attention being given to the brain and heart.
-Our protocol for the 12 weeks fetal assessment is similar to the NHS 20 weeks anomaly scan, however we will check even more structures, for example arms and legs.
+From the 12th week of gestation, this ultrasound delivers a detailed examination of your baby’s anatomy.
+It focuses meticulously from top to toe, particularly on the brain and heart.
+Our protocol for the 12-week fetal assessment is similar to the NHS 20-week anomaly scan, however, we will check even more structures, for example, arms and legs.

 Main objectives of the Early Fetal Scan